UBCSailbot/docs/docs/current/sailbot_workspace/setup.md

 ## 2. Set up X11 Forwarding

+??? info "What is X11 forwarding?"

+    X11 forwarding is a mechanism that enables Sailbot Workspace to run GUI applications.

-!!! note
+!!! note "Skip this step if..."

-    If X11 forwarding isn't required, you can skip this step.
+    X11 forwarding isn't needed.

 1. Ensure that the versions of VS Code and its Dev Containers extension support X11 forwarding:
     1. VS Code version >= 1.75